zapier/visual-builder/docs/_build/fields/add-fields.md

 An email app like MailChimp requires an email address to add a new email subscription, and a calendar app like Google Calendar requires an event title, date, and time to add new events.

 Check the _Required_ option on those fields if your trigger or action step requires any data to make the API request.
-Zapier will show a red `(required)` label beside the field name in the Zap Editor, and will not let users complete the Zap step without adding data to that field.
+Zapier will show a red `(required)` label beside the field name in the Zap editor, and will not let users complete the Zap step without adding data to that field.

 ![Zapier Required Field](https://cdn.zappy.app/f8d0fd74582dc7c5997248516ad50d4f.png)